UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_05.md

 # Working with Files and Directories

 Notes:
 We now know how to explore files and directories, but how do we create and move them around?
-That's what we will find out in this chapter.
+That's what we will find out in this module.

 ---